BAKMAH/es-mapping-create/README.md

 # Create ElasticSearch mapping for zabbix 4.0

-This is tested and works with ElasticSearch version 6.1.4
+This is tested and works Zabbix 4.0 together with ElasticSearch version 6.1.4

 ## Install binaries